maalsolami/maalsolami.github.io/content/index.md

 * Research updates
 * Project documentation and open-source tools
 * Publications and presentations

-## Quotes
-The following are some of the quotes that I think about, forget, and think about them again:

->[!QUOTE]
->If you want to walk fast, walk alone; if you want to walk far, walk together.

-\--Proverb

->[!QUOTE]
->If you have built castles in the air, your work need not be lost; that is where they should be.
-Now put the foundations under them.

-\-- Henry David Thoreau, Walden or, Life in the Woods

 ## Contact me
 Please use the [contact form](https://docs.google.com/forms/d/e/1FAIpQLSe4XV7tFMATxKQjimwGJwSEmGsrDjSTsZBqTDiE7Hwx46-4zg/viewform?usp=header) to leave a message.